Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

-# Excel Dashboard - Coffe Sales
+# Excel Dashboard - Coffee Sales

 This is a Microsoft Excel project in which I created an interactive and dynamic dashboard showing interesting KPI's using mock coffee sales data.

 This project helped me improve my skills in MS Excel using functions such as XLOOKUP, INDEX and IF statements.
-I also practiced creating creating pivot tables and interesting data visualizations.
+I also practiced creating pivot tables and interesting data visualizations.
 Finally, I refined my dashboarding skills and created appropriate filters and slicers that provided useful insights.

 Here are the steps I followed during the creation of this project:

 ### Step 1
 Opened Excel file and reviewed the data.
-We have three (3) seperate worksheets each containing data for Orders, Customers and Products.
+We have three (3) separate worksheets each containing data for Orders, Customers and Products.
 Each worksheet contains a primary key (Order ID, Customer ID & Product ID).

 ### Step 2
 Converted the data into a table.
 We could do this in a later step, but I find the data is easier to read and clearer in a table format.
-Also, this will allow us to created pivot tables later on in our analysis.
+Also, this will allow us to create pivot tables.

 ### Step 3